 National Lawyers Guild (NLG) is comprised of law students and lawyers who are committed to a variety of social justice issues.
 The NLG’s mission is to follow the call of the founders of the Guild to work for basic change in the structure of our political and economic system.
 NLG at King Hall has worked on many issues, immigrant rights, affirmative action, the death penalty, torture and gender issues.

-Students United for Reform and Justice (SURJ) strives to bring King Hall students together to collectively recognize and respond to the massive injustices that persist in the American criminal justice system.
-Through a combination of community education efforts, service-based initiatives, and policy advocacy, SURJ seeks to build compassion and awareness within the King Hall student body regarding these injustices as well as create future leaders that will bring these important messages out to the community at large and catalyze real change.
+Formerly known as Students United for Reform and Justice (SURJ), the Students Against Mass Incarceration (SAMI) strives to bring King Hall students together to collectively recognize and respond to the massive injustices that persist in the American criminal justice system.
+Through a combination of community education efforts, service-based initiatives, and policy advocacy, SAMI seeks to build compassion and awareness within the King Hall student body regarding these injustices as well as create future leaders that will bring these important messages out to the community at large and catalyze real change.

 The Tax Law Society works to educate members and the Law School community about careers in tax law.
 Many members also participate in the Volunteer Income Tax Assistance program (VITA).
 VITA participants are trained by the IRS and FTB agents to prepare tax returns and provide tax informational and preparation sites on campus and in the local community.
 NOTE: The Tax Law Society will not be offering a 2007 VITA program.